A Quick Overview of Final Fantasy 15

 All they had to do to fix this issue was to have a “Hey, do you have any idea where I can find this thing that you know how to use to upgrade this item?”
 “Oh yeah, over in X region, by the Y. That is where I found some of this in the past, as I know how to use this stuff to do this upgrade.”
 See?
 Easy and immersive.

 Mix in the fact that you can accidentally sell some of those upgrade components that are unique and can’t be repurchased is ridiculous.
 ESPECIALLY when lower-level upgrades do have multiple copies to use.
-(Rusted Bits, Chrome parts, etc)
+(Rusted Bits are a virtual good that viewers and streamers can buy on Twitch.
+They can be redeemed for money at a rate of 1 bit = 1 cent.
+They cost more than 1 cent to buy, as that is one way that Twitch makes money., Chrome parts, etc)

 If you google “How to get another upgrade component because I sold something that there was only ever one of in the entire game,” the answer is to use a friggen’ Cheat Engine!
 I’m sorry, but I shouldn’t need to hack the game files to fix a little mistake I made that locked me out from getting something.
 It’s like the Zodiac Spear 2.0, but worse!